Can the Elderly Travel to Tibet?

 The elderly with the following health problems are not advised to travel to Tibet. such as uncontrolled glycuresis, epilepsy, high blood pressure, heart diseases, blood diseases, cranial vascular diseases, chronic respiratory system diseases, cardiovascular or hepatic diseases.

 Keep doing regular exercise like jogging, swimming and cycling, etc. Particularly, not catch cold before the departure to Tibet.

 (3) Prepare Certain Drugs in Case of Emergencies

 As the altitude of Tibet is pretty high (an average of more than 3000m), it has a very low oxygen content and dramatic temperature change between day and night.
 So you’d better take certain drugs with you.
 The following are necessities for Tibet travelers both old and young:

 Heat-clearing: chrysanthemum tea, American Ginseng powder;

-External use: gauze, bandage, woundplast, iodine, Yunnan Baiyao, etc.
+External use: gauze, bandage, woundplast, iodine, Yunnan Baiyao, painkillers etc.

-(3) In Tibet, the temperature changes a lot from day to night, so, you should pay attention to make yourself warm by adding clothes properly.
-Be careful not to get cold or have a fever, if so, you should take some medicine and stop traveling, and go back to somewhere lower to cure yourself if necessary.
+In Tibet, the temperature changes a lot between day and night, so, you should pay attention to it and make yourself warm by adding clothes properly.